bylukeO/Just-Do-It-/README.md

 # lukedoit
-A beautiful, responsive Todo List application with a modern glass-morphism design.
-Keep track of your tasks, visualize your progress, and enjoy a satisfying confetti celebration when you complete everything on your list!
+A beautiful, responsive Todo List application with a modern glass-morphism design, to keep track of my tasks, visualize my daily progress, and enjoy a satisfying confetti celebration when i complete everything on my list!